Issues in the Sustainable Management of Temperate and Tropical Forests

 NWLT’s 18th Annual Meeting event was held on June 21 at the Northwoods Center in downtown Eagle River.
 It featured NWLT’s accomplishments over the past year (see the Annual Progress Report) including reaching over 13,000 acres of land and 70 miles of natural shorlines protected.
 Long-time Executive Director Bryan Pierce was recognized for his dedication to NWLT and northwoods conservation since 2001.
 Bryan is retiring this summer and turning the reins over to Ted Anchor to serve as NWLT’s 2nd Executive Director.

-After 15 years, Executive Director Bryan Pierce has announced his retirement.
-The announcement comes as no surprise, as NWLT has been working on succession planning policies and procedures for the last couple of years.
-The NWLT Board already has a search committee in place and the position announcement has gone out to other land trusts across the country.
-Check out the What’s Happening page for more information.
+After 15 years, Bryan Pierce has announced his plans to retire from NWLT as its first Executive Director.
+The announcement came as no surprise, as NWLT has been working on succession planning policies and procedures for the last couple of years.

 One of the largest outright donations of conservation land to a land trust in Wisconsin, and what we believe is the largest amount of lake frontage, was gifted to the Northwoods Land Trust on October 31st by the Yawkey Lumber Company in the town of Hazelhurst in Oneida County.
 The new Yawkey Forest Reserve includes just over 430 acres of woodlands, wetlands and wildlife habitat, and protects about 4.4 miles of natural shoreline on beautiful Lake Katherine.
 According to Yawkey Lumber Company president Robert Hagge, Jr., the property has been under the same ownership for the last 125 years.
 This is truly an exceptional gift for all future generations on a highly scenic, clear water lake in northern Wisconsin.
 Our sincerest thanks to all of the Yawkey Lumber Company shareholders and representatives who committed to the lasting conservation of this historic property!